-Behavioral assessment is a psychological tool used to observe, describe, explain, and predict behavior.
+Do you know measuring a candidate’s cognitive abilities is as important as talent and skills?
+Behavioral assessment test is a psychological tool used to observe, describe, explain, and predict behavior.
 This is done to measure and calculate the various factors of behavioral changes: feelings, overt behaviors, and controlling variables of individuals.

 Functional Behavioral Assessment (FBA) is carried out to evaluate the ‘why’, ‘what’, and ‘how’ of the behavioral changes of individuals.
 It is used to determine the underlying characteristics of behavior.
 FBA is done to clarify the behavioral changes that remain inaccessible to the normal eye.
 A specialist conducts FBA by putting the individual in different situations to study the changes according to the situation.
 This type of assessment may also include background checks, family interviews, etc.